EliasNimlandLind/EliasNimlandLind/README.md

 ## About me
 I am a studying software development, foucusing on security.
-Proprietary softwares I have contributed to includes the AIWhatIf demo, developed as a part of the Nightingale project.
+Proprietary softwares I have contributed to includes [AIWhatIf](https://aiwhatif2.nightingale.uni-mainz.de/), developed as a part of the Nightingale project.

 Languages:
   - C#